Presidential palace and garden

 Get there by car

 As the palace is located in the city center, there is always a problem with parking.
-During the working day there is almost impossible to find a place to park, but usually after 17:00 or during the weekends there are some free parking spots in the nearby streets (Palisády or Tolstého).
+During a working day, it is almost impossible to find a place to park around there, but usually after 17:00 or during the weekends there are some free parking spots in the nearby streets (Palisády or Tolstého).

-The paied parking place is located right under the Tatrabanka bank called Tatracentrum.
-One hour costs 2,50€ and is located on the "HodĹľovo námestie 4" street.
+The paid parking place is located right under the Tatrabanka bank called Tatracentrum.
+One hour costs 2,50€ and is located right at "Hodžovo námestie 4" street.